DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 ## Making it open to all.

 As an embodiment of the East Midlands tech community, we want to promote inclusivity, support, and camaraderie.
-The event are going to support first-time speakers and encourage speakers from a variety of backgrounds in a number of ways:
+The event is going to support first-time speakers and encourage speakers from a variety of backgrounds in a number of ways:

 - Tickets are free!
 - The organisers will be doing talks at East Midlands tech meetups on how to submit a strong talk description and ways to construct a talk if you are accepted.
 - The event is providing a mentorship scheme for successful applicants before the event.
 Speakers will have the option to be mentored by experienced, local, professional speakers.
-- Successful speakers will be invited to attend a workshop to help them with the construction and delivery of their talk
+- Successful speakers will be invited to attend a workshop to help them with the construction and delivery of their talk.
 - The venue is accessible by disabled people.
 - There is a sponsorship tier available to provide live captioning of talks.
 If a company chooses to support this, they will be making the conference experience much better for those with hearing difficulties.